field summer

 3. Do I require a permit to replace shingles?

-"Yes. a permit is required to replace shingles on any building larger than the 161 square feet.
+"Yes. a permit is required to replace shingles on any building larger than 161 square feet.
 You will also need to show your building permit to the Landfill Attendant in order to bring them to the Landfill.
 Tipping fees will be charged.
 If you are replacing shingles with a metal roof then a permit is not reqiured but you will need a letter from the office to bring the shingles to the landfill."

 4. What kind of lumber can I use?